HarryStevens/-DEPRECATED-strings/README.md

 <a name="keepAll" href="#keepAll">#</a> strings.<b>keepAll</b>(<i>string</i>, <i>substring</i>)

 Keeps all instances of a substring in a string.
 Removes everything else.
-Returns a blank string if the character or sequence of characters does not appear in the original string.
+Returns a blank string if the substring does not appear in the original string.

 <a name="keepEnd" href="#keepEnd">#</a> strings.<b>keepEnd</b>(<i>string</i>, <i>number</i>)